inverno-io/inverno-mods/inverno-http-client/README.md

 In a WebSocket exchange, the `Inbound` exposes the stream of frames received by the client from the server.
 It allows to consume WebSocket frames (text or binary) or messages (text or binary).

-The following example shows how to logs every incoming frames:
+The following example shows how to log every incoming frames:

 ```java
 endpoint